ivangfr/springboot-elk-prometheus-grafana/README.md

 ## Shutdown

-- To stop application, go to the terminal where it is running and press `Ctrl+C`
+- To stop application, go to the terminal where it is running and press `Ctrl+C`;
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-elk-prometheus-grafana` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `springboot-elk-prometheus-grafana` root folder, run the following command:
   ```
   docker compose down -v
   ```

 ## Cleanup

-To remove the Docker images created by this project, go to a terminal and, inside `springboot-elk-prometheus-grafana` root folder, run the script below
+To remove the Docker images created by this project, go to a terminal and, inside `springboot-elk-prometheus-grafana` root folder, run the script below:
 ```
 ./remove-docker-images.sh
 ```